heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Ȣ. The little man is hiding behind the armchair.
-"Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
-It's as good a name as any, or I'm a begoo."
+"Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea."

-"Are you Ashmedai?"
+"Art thou Ashmedai?"

 He peeks out.
 "Ha!
 Are you Ellen Watson?
 Or a scone?"